KarMiles/polish-girl-painting/README.md

 **The project concept**

 PolishGirlPainting is the webpage for an artist showcasing her work on the web and selling her paintings online.
-Apart allowing the Owner present her pictures for sale, the webpage also helps in developing her clientbase by building a community of people interested in her art.
+Apart from allowing the Owner present her pictures for sale, the webpage also helps in developing her clientbase by building a community of people interested in her art.

 ___

 # 1. User Experience (UX) <a name='ux'></a>
 ### **Project goals**
-The main goal of the project is to provide a platform for engaging prospective and current clients interested in using PhysioClinic's offering for enhancing the state of their health.
+The main goal of the project is to provide a platform for selling Artist's paintings and supporting this goal by engaging prospective and current clients interested in acquiring the paintings.
 This should be achieved through several sub-goals:
-- To enable staff users to post, edit, read and delete content related to company's offering.
+- To enable owner (Artist) to post, edit, read and delete textual and graphical content directly related to her offering.
+- To enable the owner to post in her personal blog.
+- To provide functionality for commercial transactions related to the items for sale.
-- To enable registered users to comment and like specific treatments and read other users' input.
+- To enable registered users to comment and like entries for specific art pieces and read other users' input.
+- To enable registered users to enter their testimonials.
-- To enable all users to read about company's offering and see other users' reviews, comments and likes.
+- To enable all users to view the Artist's offering, blog and see other users' reviews, comments and likes.
-- To enable registered users contact the company to book specific treatments.
+- To enable all visitors to subscribe to email newsletter.
-- To enable all users to contact the company for any reason.
+- To enable all users to contact the Artist for any reason.

 ### **Site owner goals**
-- To ensure the company's up-to-date offering is broadcast in a timely and efficient manner.
+- To ensure the offering is broadcast in a consumer-friendly and appealing way.
+- To have commercial transactions processed in accurate and time-efficient manner.
-- To increase prospective and current users' interest in the offering and to promote sales through encouraging engagement within the community.
+- To increase prospective and current customers' interest in the offering and to promote sales through encouraging engagement within the community.
 - To maximise customers' retainment.
-- To promote knowledge on benefits of treatments on offer.
+- To promote knowledge on benefits of art appreciation.
-- To receive requests for booking.
+- To receive requests for custom art creation.
-- To enable customer - company correspondence.
+- To enable customer - Artist correspondence.
 - To build customer database.
-- To differentiate between different kinds of users in terms of access and ability to edit and delete information.
+- To differentiate between different kinds of customers in terms of access and ability to edit and delete information.
 - To assure access to the service on different kinds of devices.

 ### **User goals**
+All users
 - To be able to use service intuitively and with ease.
-- To be able to read content without sharing any details.
+- To be able to view content without sharing any details.
-- To find details on what kinds of treatments are offered and about their benefits.
+- To view the Artist's collection and find details on each item.
+- To be able to enter contact details and carry out a complete purchase transaction.
-- To be able to contact the company to book a specific treatment or about other related topics.
+- To be able to contact the company.
-- To open and then access account for easier communication.
+- To open and then access account for easier communication and to join the community.

+Registered users
 - To log in and log out as needed.
 - To log in with a chosen user name to maintain privacy.
 - To have an aesthetically pleasing and functionally easy experience while using the webpage.
-- To be able give feedback on treatments already received.
-- To be able to upload, update and delete information on treatments contained in the posts (for staff users only).
+- To be able to give testimony after a piece acquisition.

 ---